samply/bridgehead/README.md

 - OPERATOR_EMAIL
 - OPERATOR_PHONE

-SITE_NAME and SITE_ID can be set to the chosen name for your site, e.g. "your-site-name".
-OPERATOR_* should be set to values appropriate for the administrator of your site.
+SITE_NAME and SITE_ID should be set to the chosen name for your site.
+OPERATOR_* should be set to values appropriate for the administrator of your site (see examples in the file).

-Once you have made your changes, these will need to be reviewed by members of our team before you can proceed with the installation.
+Once you have made your changes, these will need to be reviewed by members of our team as part of a git pull request.
+Once accepted, the Bridgehead will automatically re-download these settings as part of its auto-update.

 ### Base Installation